Meet our executive committee

 Clare is currently Head of School Place Commissioning for Wiltshire Council with overall responsibility for strategic place planning, organisation and infrastructure development of schools, academies and children’s services; management and delivery of a rolling £multi-million capital programme; coordinating the school needs arising from Army rebasing to Wiltshire, commissioning provision and the admissions to schools service.

 Chris Dyer (SW Region) – firstname.lastname@example.org

 Chris Dyer is a long standing member of the EBDOG Executive Committee.
-Chris is a Chartered Building Engineer with 29 years’ experience in designing and maintaining schools buildings as well as more recently heading the intelligent client team as Head of Built Environments for Devon County Council.
+Chris is a Chartered Building Engineer with 33 years’ experience in designing and maintaining schools buildings and is currently Head of Built Environments for Devon County Council.

 Sally Varley (SW Region) – email@example.com

 Sally Varley joined the team to host the November 2015 National EBDOG conference and now is Chair for the South West Region.
 She works for North Somerset Council as the Strategic Planning and Governance Service Leader in the People & Communities Directorate.
 In this role she is responsible for Strategic Planning across the whole directorate (which includes Pupil Place Planning), for the delivery of the Children’s Services Capital Programme and for Directorate Complaints and Governance across adult and children’s services.
 Partnership is key to any service delivery, whether with local schools or academies.
 Sally and her team work closely with local education providers, contractors and other key players with the aim of creating sustainable school structures and new school places that enhance pupil outcomes as well as being a good place to be.

 Sally has over 34 years’ experience in the public sector, starting her career as a clerical officer before working in personnel and social care.
 She has been in the education field for over 25 years managing the Student Grants and the Admissions and Transport Teams before taking a senior Service Leader role in 2006.